Nick Kyrgios to appear in Australian court over common assault charge

 “While Mr Kyrgios is committed to addressing any and all allegations once clear, taking the matter seriously does not warrant any misreading of the process Mr Kyrgios is required to follow.”

-Kyrgios remained tight lipped as he practised on Court 12 in Aorangi Park at the SW19 grounds on Tuesday.
+Kyrgios remained tight lipped as he left the practice courts at the All England Club on Tuesday afternoon.

-But he later told reporters: “I feel like I’m in The Last Dance,” – possibly referring to the mini-series on basketball player Michael Jordan’s last season, in which he is shown dealing with damage to his public reputation.

-It comes after he beat Brandon Nakashima in five sets on Monday to make the last eight at the south-west London grand slam event for a second time.

-Wimbledon says he remains scheduled to play his quarter finals match on No. 1 Court on Wednesday against Chile’s Cristian Garin.
+He will face world number 43 Cristian Garin for a place in the Wimbledon semi-finals on Wednesday, with their match scheduled second on Court One.

+The Australian has matched his best performance at SW19 by reaching the last eight.

-The Australian has been marred in controversy in recent days as he received fines for his conduct at the tournament.
+But he has been mired in controversy and has been fined twice for his conduct at the tournament.

-The 27-year-old received a 10,000 US dollar (£8,260) punishment after he admitted spitting in the direction of a spectator who had heckled him during the first-round tie against Paul Jubb, and a 4,000 dollar (£3,300) fine for swearing during Saturday’s fiery clash with Stefanos Tsitsipas.
+The 27-year-old received a 10,000 US dollar (£8,260) punishment after he admitted to spitting in the direction of a spectator who had heckled him during the first-round tie against Paul Jubb, and a 4,000 dollars (£3,300) fine for swearing during Saturday’s fiery clash with fourth seed Stefanos Tsitsipas.

-A third punishment could be on the horizon given Kyrgios, who has regularly clashed with line judges at this grand slam, broke the strict dress code at Wimbledon when he wore red Air Jordan trainers and a red cap for an on-court interview following his most recent victory.
+Kyrgios, who has regularly clashed with line judges at this grand slam, also broke the strict dress code at Wimbledon when he wore red Air Jordan trainers and a red cap for an on-court interview following his most recent victory over American Brandon Nakashima.